Johannes Kepler's empirical foundation for Newton's Law of Universal Gravitation:

 Of course, planets do not accelerate and fall into their center bodies due to a countervailing centrifugal force and Newton's Law of Inertia.

-Newton's genius shone when he made universal his famous
+Newton's genius shone when he made his 2nd Law of Motion both famous and universal:

 on earth to apply to planetary bodies and the sun as follows: